giorgapost/wordsearch-package/README.md

 ```
 javadoc -d doc wordsearch wordsearch.structures wordsearch.file wordsearch.structures.btree wordsearch.structures.index
 ```
-Then, go to a new subdirectory called `doc/` and open a file named `index.html` with any browser.
+Then, go to a new subdirectory called `doc/` and open the file named `index.html` with any browser.

 ## Usage